kevinolega/callcentertrainingtips/_posts/2018-06-29-beginner-tips.md

 This is one of the many "random questions" that you may get asked.

 I often need to take some time to think of an answer.
-However a lot of times I don't have a good answer for questions like this.
+However, a lot of times I don't have a good answer for questions like this.
 However I still pass this part in the interview.

 You want to know why?

 They are not interested in your answer.

-Instead they are interested in your communication skills and your thought process.
+Instead, they are interested in your communication skills and your thought process.

 Here's how I answer.